gnachman/iTerm2/tests/esctest/README.txt

 --logfile=file
 The logs are written to "file", which defaults to "/tmp/esctest.log".

+--timeout=timeout
+The number of seconds to wait for a response from the terminal.
+Defaults to 1.

 --v=verbosity
 Verbosity level for logging.
 The following levels are defined: